-This introductory text covers the key areas of computer science, including recursive function theory, formal languages, and automata.
+Computability, Complexity, and Languages is an introductory text that covers the key areas of computer science, including recursive function theory, formal languages, and automata.
 It assumes a minimal background in formal mathematics.
 The book is divided into five parts: Computability, Grammars and Automata, Logic, Complexity, and Unsolvability.

 Junior, senior, and graduate level students in Computability, Complexity, and Languages or Introduction to Theoretical Computer Science courses.

 - 3rd February 1994

 - Morgan Kaufmann

 "If there is a single book on the theory of computing that should be in every college library collection, this is it.
 Although written as a text for an advanced undergraduate course in theoretical computer science, the book may serve as an introductory resource, or the foundation for independent study, in many areas of theoretical computing: grammars, automata theory, computability, complexity theory, and unsolvability.
-The beauty of this book is that the breadth of coverage is complemented with extraordinary depth."
-CHOICE
+The beauty of this book is that the breadth of coverage is complemented with extraordinary depth." —CHOICE

 "Theoretical computer science is often viewed as a collection of disparate topics, including computability theory, formal language theory, complexity theory, logic, and so on.
 This well-written book attempts to unify the subject by introducing each of these topics in turn, then showing how they relate to each other...
-This is an excellent book that succeeds in tying together a number of areas in theoretical computer science."
-COMPUTING REVIEWS
+This is an excellent book that succeeds in tying together a number of areas in theoretical computer science." —COMPUTING REVIEWS